u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/email_communication/faq.rst

   - Is it a generic issue or is it specific to a use case?
 If yes, which one exactly?

   - Is it working as expected?
-In case the email is sent using Odoo, the bounce email should reach the Odoo database and display the :ref:`red envelope <red_envelop>`.
+In case the email is sent using Thrive Bureau ERP, the bounce email should reach the Thrive Bureau ERP database and display the :ref:`red envelope <red_envelop>`.